- Best Home Security Systems 2017

 1. Protect America – Best Overall

-Protect America has been serving the American public since 1992 and has protected more than 500,000 homes.
+Protect America has been serving the American public since 1992 and has protected more than 500,000 families.
 With award-winning service and customizable plan options, homeowners like you can choose exactly what equipment and monitoring option suits you best – all starting at $19.99 a month.
 With Protect America you can receive a free quote by phone or by visiting the company website – you can also speak directly with a customer service representative who will be happy to answer all your questions to ensure that you are making the right choice.

 Pricing and Packages

 Protect America currently offers five different plan options ranging from $19.99 to $54.99 per month.
 All packages include one motion detector, at least three window or door sensors, and a control console.
 Each package requires a 36-month contract and includes essential equipment, free installation, and no activation fee.
 The SMART Connect app is also available with broadband and cellular monitoring plans.
-In addition to their home security packages, Protect America also offers plans for life safety, automotive protection, and home automation.
+In addition to their alarm packages, Protect America also offers plans for life safety, automotive protection, and automation.

 Equipment and Technology

 With five plans to choose from, Protect America gives you the option to select what kind of security equipment you want for your home.
 One motion detector and at least three window/door sensors are included with each plan, but you can add additional sensors and motion detectors for a fee.
-Other optional equipment that may be available includes security cameras, garage door sensors, glass break sensors, mini pin-pads, keychain remotes, outdoor sirens, and smoke detectors.
+Other optional equipment that may be available includes surveillance cameras, garage door sensors, glass break sensors, mini pin-pads, keychain remotes, outdoor sirens, and smoke detectors.
 You can also upgrade to the Simon XT touchscreen control panel for an additional fee.